FC Online Teaching Certification Process

 The Process

-• Distance Education Division Representative (DEDR) will review surveys during weeks 12-14.
+• The Distance Education Division Representative (DEDR) will review completed surveys.

 • For instructors whose courses are in alignment, the DEDR will recommend to the Distance Education Director (DED) that the instructor’s certification for online teaching be renewed for a three-year period.